Information for patients and the public

 It can help if you know something about the condition, and if you talk to others about it.
 One way to do this is to join a relevant charity and get involved in supporting it.
 See Further Information below.

-The National Osteoporosis Guideline Group (NOGG) was formed in 2007 by a group of osteoporosis experts.
-The Guideline is accredited by NICE, the main body in the NHS that manages health guidelines and quality standards.
-In addition to the 16 specialists who advised on and wrote the Guideline, the following organisations are supporting it: The Association for Clinical Biochemistry and Laboratory Medicine, Bone Research Society, British Geriatrics Society, British Orthopaedic Association, British Orthopaedic Research Society, British Menopause Society, British Society for Rheumatology, European Calcified Tissue Society, European Society for Clinical and Economic Aspects of Osteoporosis, Osteoarthritis and Musculoskeletal Diseases, International Osteoporosis Foundation, Osteoporosis Dorset, Osteoporosis 2000, Primary Care Rheumatology and Musculoskeletal Medicine Society, Royal College of Physicians, Royal Osteoporosis Society, Royal Pharmaceutical Society, Society for Endocrinology, and The Nutrition Society.
+The Association for Clinical Biochemistry and Laboratory Medicine, Bone Research Society, British Geriatrics Society, British Orthopaedic Association, British Orthopaedic Research Society, British Menopause Society, British Society for Rheumatology, European Calcified Tissue Society, European Society for Clinical and Economic Aspects of Osteoporosis, Osteoarthritis and Musculoskeletal Diseases, International Osteoporosis Foundation, Osteoporosis Dorset, Osteoporosis 2000, Primary Care Rheumatology and Musculoskeletal Medicine Society, Royal College of Physicians, Royal Osteoporosis Society, Royal Pharmaceutical Society, Society for Endocrinology, and The Nutrition Society.

 The national charity specialising in osteoporosis, with comprehensive information and support is: